-Community Lan guage Pay Rates as at 10.6.2021 Pay Rates as at 9/12/2021 Pay Rates as at 9/6/2022 Classification Any Employee Type Any Description Employees whose duties involve communication on a regular basis in languages other than English, including DeafOral language, Deaf Sign language and Aboriginal languages, will be paid an allowance if their language competence meets the required level, as follows: Rate/Frequency per annum (1) NAATI Level 1: (paid in equal fortnightly instalments) \$1,254 \$1,271 \$1,288 per annum (2) NAATI Level 2 or higher: (paid in equal fortnightly instalments) \$2,505 \$2,539 \$2,573 Payment on Leave The allowance is payable during paid personal leave, annual leave and long service leave, pro-rata where appropriate, but not during any other period of leave.
+Community Language Pay rates as at 10/6/2021 1.35% from 9/12/2021 1.35% from 9/6/2022 Classification Any · Employee Type Any Description Employees whose duties involve communication on a regular basis in languages other than English, including Deaf Oral language, Deaf Sign language and Aboriginal languages, will be paid an allowance if their language competence meets the required level, as follows: Rate/Frequency per annum (in equal fortnightly instalments) (1) Community Language Aide (NAATI Level 1): \$1,254 \$1,271 \$1,288 per annum (in equal fortnightly instalments) (2) Certified Provisional Interpreter (NAATI Level 2 or higher): \$2,505 \$2,539 \$2,573 Payment on Leave The allowance is payable during paid personal leave, annual leave and long service leave, pro-rata where appropriate, but not during any other period of leave.
 Exclusions Employees who are classified as an Interpreter or Translator are not eligible for the allowance.
 Notes Eligible part-time employees are entitled to receive the allowance on a pro-rata basis.
-The minimum required standard of language competence for receipt of theallowance is accreditation at National Accreditation Authority for Translators and Interpreters (NAATI) Level 1.
-Where assessment in a language is not offered by NAATI, the head of service mayapprove assessment by another individualor body that has the necessary expertise to assess the language skills and has sufficient knowledge of NAATI levels and competencies required to determine the appropriate rate of allowance.
-The head of service should arrangeaccreditation testing and pay any associated fees.
-Until such time as recognition by NAATI, or an alternative provider, is available, thehead of service may approve the paymentat Level 1 to an employee on the certification for payment, or from the date at which the head of service determines the need for the language has been demonstrated.
-Payment of the allowance should be reviewed annually, or whenever the employment status of a recipient changes(e.g., upon the recipient's promotion or temporary transfer).
-Such reviews should address whether there is a continuing need for communication in a language. other than English.
-Allowance Type Qualification -
+The minimum required standard of language competence for receipt of the allowance is accreditation at National Accreditation Authority for Translators and Interpreters (NAATI) Level 1.
+Where assessment in a language is not offered by NAATI, the head of service may approve assessment by another individual or body that has the necessary expertise to assess the language skills and has sufficient knowledge of NAATI levels and competencies required to determine the appropriate rate of allowance.
+The head of service should arrange accreditation testing, and pay any associated fees.